Everything you need to know about consolidating debts

 Another strategy is taking out a fixed-rate debt consolidation loan.
 A debt consolidation loan is calculated by the amount you owe across all of your cards.
 You can use the money your bank or credit union lends you to pay off your debts more quickly.
 Rather than paying back multiple debts and interest rates, it’s one loan with a fixed interest rate, which can make your monthly bills more affordable and easier to keep track of.
 Plus, a debt consolidation loan can diversify your credit lines and improve your credit score when you make your payments on time.

 There’s not a big difference between personal loans and debt consolidation loans.
 You can work with a banker to figure out the best way to tailor your personal loan to that of a debt consolidation loan.
 The terms will be based on factors like your credit score, credit history and the amount of debt you’ve accumulated.
 You’ll want to pursue a loan with a low interest rate and a repayment period that is comfortable for your budget.
-You can learn more about loan options and consolidating debt with U.S. Bank here.
+Learn more about loan options and consolidating debt with U.S. Bank.

 Not always.
 Debt consolidation is a great way to get on top of payments and to make a plan for the future of your finances, but it’s not a guaranteed way to get out of debt.
 Before considering debt consolidation, make sure your spending habits are in check, that you’re making your current payments on time and your credit score is in good shape.
 This makes it easier to get a card that allows balance transfers or a loan from your bank.
 Additionally, debt consolidation might not be worth it if you can pay your balances off within the next 12-18 months at your current repayment rate.
 On the other end of the spectrum, if your debt load is more than half your income or the amount you owe is overwhelming, it might be a better idea to explore debt relief options.